benmat/fedora-install/README.md

 ## Other utilities

-You might need some more apps.
-These are the GNOME defaults.
+You might need some more apps, these are the GNOME defaults.

 ```sh
 $ sudo yum install gedit # Editor